Saint1991/kmeans-scala/clustering/kmeans/README.md

 1. initial state: assign each element to a cluster
 2. calculate mean of each cluster
 3. reassign each element to the nearest cluster
-4. repeat procedure 2, 3 until the value of objective function become less than $d$
+4. repeat procedure 2, 3 until the change of objective function become less than $d$

 ### Usage